Governed environment observation

 1Deterministic findings — no LLM in the analysis pipeline

-Every Scout finding is generated by rule-based code that compares real API data against your documented baseline.
+Every Scout finding is generated by rule-based code that compares hashed gateway evidence against your documented baseline.
 There is no Claude call, no model inference, and no probabilistic reasoning in the discovery or delta analysis path.
-A public S3 bucket is flagged because a deterministic check matched hasPublicStorage() against the resource metadata — not because a model thought it sounded risky.
+An undocumented resource is flagged because the observed label does not match a documented AIM system name or an exact vendor label — not because a model thought it sounded risky.
 Findings are reproducible, auditable, and explainable without qualification.
-You can show a regulator exactly why a finding was generated.
-“The AI flagged it” is not an explanation.
-“The bucket had public ACLs enabled as of this timestamp” is.

 2Read-only by architecture, not by policy

 Most autonomous agent products are built to act and can be configured to read-only mode.
-Scout is built read-only from the ground up — there is no write path in the codebase, no provisioning API call, no mutation endpoint.
-The IAM policy you grant Scout only needs read permissions because that is all the code ever calls.
-This is not a guardrail on top of an action-capable system.
+Scout is built read-only from the ground up — there is no AIM-hosted provider write path, no stored cloud secret, and no mutation command in Scout.
+Observation is performed by a customer-hosted, outbound-only Mission Control gateway.
+This is not a guardrail on top of an action-capable Scout.
 It is a deliberate architectural choice about what this phase of the roadmap is for.

 3Scoped to your organization's documented baseline